kodi-community-addons/script.skin.helper.service/README.md

 Skin.SetString(BACKGROUNDNAME.EnableWallImages, 20)
 This value controls the number of images that should be provided by the script, if empty or 0 there will be no images generated.
 Once both the global delay and the item-specific limit skinstrings are set, the images will be available like this:
-Window(Home).Property(BACKGROUNDNAME.Wall.X) (where X is the number of the image, start counting from 0)
+BACKGROUNDNAME.Wall.X (where X is the number of the image, start counting from 0)

 You should be able to enable the wall-images feature for any rotating skinhelper background, including those from the smart shortcuts.
-Also note that the additional properties will also be available e.g. Window(Home).Property(SkinHelper.AllMoviesBackground.Wall.1.Poster)
+Also note that the additional properties will also be available e.g. SkinHelper.AllMoviesBackground.Wall.1.Poster)

 Examples...